Davide-sd/sympy-plot-backends/doc/source/overview.rst

      from spb import plot
      from sympy import symbols, sin, cos
      x = symbols("x")
+     # pass customization options directly to matplotlib (or other backends)
      p1 = plot(sin(x), "a", backend=MB, show=False, line_kw=dict(color="k", linestyle=":"))
+     # only set a custom label and let the backend take care of the rest
      p2 = plot(cos(x), "b", backend=MB, show=False)
+     # combine the plots
      p3 = (p1 + p2)
      p3.show()

-  Therefore, setting attributes to plot objects or to data series after they have been instantiated is strongly unrecommended.
   Read the documentation to learn how to further customize the appearance of figures.

 Take a look at :doc:`Modules </modules/index>` for more examples about the output of this module.